semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 ### Git repository related

-This group of environment variables includes environment variables that are used by Semaphore 2.0, which are related to Git and the Git repository used in the current Semaphore 2.0 project.
+This group of environment variables includes environment variables that are used by Semaphore, which are related to Git and the Git repository used in the current Semaphore project.

 #### SEMAPHORE\_GIT\_PROVIDER